OWOW Radio: History

 Radio programmer John Gorman, known for stints at longtime Cleveland rock station WMMS and oldies station WMJI, stated he first saw potential for Internet radio in the mid-1990s.
 Gorman recalled growing frustrated with the radio industry at that time, citing among other things a general lack of creativity, including for online streaming.
 He believed the success of Pandora and Spotify many years later helped establish Internet radio as a more viable alternative for radio listeners.
 On February 20, 2015, oWOW Radio launched in a small, temporary studio while construction continued on what became its 1,600-square foot facility located at the 78th Street Studios complex in the Gordon Square Arts District, part of the Detroit–Shoreway neighborhood on Cleveland's west side.

-Funding for oWOW Radio was acquired through private investors, traditional bank loans, and a small business grant from the city of Cleveland.
+Funding for oWOW Radio was acquired through private investors, including Bass Energy, traditional bank loans, and a small business grant from the city of Cleveland.
 Serving as chief content officer, Gorman recruited former WMMS director of marketing Jim Marchyshyn to manage sales; the two functioned as oWOW's "principal partners" until Marchyshyn's death.
 John Chaffee, former president of Malrite Communications, was announced as a consultant in late April 2015.
 Veteran local radio personalities were hired for regular on-air shifts, and illustrator David Helton, best known for designing WMMS's Buzzard mascot, designed oWOW Radio's logo.

 A frequent critic of traditional radio, Gorman compared terrestrial AM and FM stations to fax machines, "a dated appliance in the digital age" unable to win back former consumers now opting to use streaming platforms.
 He also believed services like Pandora and Spotify had a limited ability to serve local markets, and despite their successes, were used for specific wants of listeners and could not present an "element of surprise". oWOW actively targeted Northeast Ohio listeners, a local approach emphasized during an "uphill battle" to find advertising clients.
 RadioInsight.com speculated that oWOW Radio might find a "niche local audience" while Radio Ink described their playlist as "macro-local".
 Daryl Rowland of The Huffington Post suggested broadcasters and entrepreneurs could take notice if oWOW Radio were to be successful, saying "something could be in the air -- or in the fiber-optic cables and cell signals".
 Industry analyst Sean Ross retrospectively noted that oWOW Radio "... was trying to be a local Cleveland station that just happened not to have an FM antenna".
 Emphasizing this localism, the station participated in a monthly "third Friday" at the 78th Street Studios, allowing visitors to tour the station and meet the air talent.